learn-co-curriculum/separating-client-and-api-services/README.md

 ### Client APP

-Lets create a simple index.html file in the root of our directory
+First let's create a simple index.html file in the root of our directory:

 ```bash
 touch index.html
 ```

-and add some basic html
+and add some basic html:

 ```html
 <!doctype html>